top of page

 Do you offer waterbirth?

-I am happy to support women who want to give birth in water, and I have the equipment needed to monitor the fetal heartrate in water.
-If you choose this option, I will bring the tub to your 36-week home visit for you to have until you give birth.
+We are happy to support women who want to give birth in water, and have the equipment needed to monitor the fetal heartrate in water.
+If you choose this option, you will be provided with an inflatable birth tub in the weeks leading up to your birth.
 Some additional supplies would be needed as well.
 Some women choose to use their own bathtubs or simply stand in their shower during labor.
 I am happy to work with you to create a birth plan you are happy with!

 Does Insurance cover homebirth?